woodpecker-ci/woodpecker/docs/docs/30-administration/10-server-config.md

 ## Disallow normal users to create agents

 By default, users can create new agents for their repos they have admin access to.
-If an instance admin doesn't want this feature enabled, they can disable the registration of new one.
+If an instance admin doesn't want this feature enabled, they can disable the API and hide the Web UI elements.

 :::note
 You should set this option if you have, for example,